sbha/readdir_xl/README.md

   filter(year_mon == '2019-01')
 ```

-In this case, we're only interested in files from January 2019.
+In this example, we can say we're only interested in files from January 2019.
 We would then read the files using:

 ```
 df_xl <- df_dir$file %>%